1902 Küssnacht

 Obverse.

-He is Wilhelm Tell, the most revered, legendary folk hero of the Confederacy.
+He is Wilhelm Tell, the most revered and legendary folk hero of the Confederacy, whose name doth echo through the annals of time with tales of valor and defiance.

 Inscriptions.